 Health benefit #1: Anxiety

 The best known of kava’s health benefits is probably best known for its anti-anxiety properties.
 This comes from how kavalactones, the active ingredients in kava, act in the brain.
-There are several different kavalactones but only six are known to be a part of kava’s effects.
+Several kavalactones exist, but only six are known to be part of kava’s effects.
 Recently, researchers further isolated the specific kavalactone called “Kavain” that is responsible for helping with anxiety.

 Health benefit #2: Reducing Pain

 While one of the hallmarks of kava is the numb feeling you get in your tongue and mouth, there is not much research on the pain-relieving qualities of kava.
-Even though this is one of Kava’s better-known health benefits, little is known about how it works.
+Even though this is one of kava’s better-known health benefits, little is known about how it works.
 Traditionally, it’s been given to teething babies to help soothe their gum pain.
-It has been used throughout the Pacific islands as a treatment for severe bites and stings from bugs and poisonous fish, to treat chronic pains like back pain, and to help with muscle relaxation.
+It has been used throughout the Pacific islands to treat severe bites and stings from bugs and poisonous fish, treat chronic pains like back pain, and help with muscle relaxation.
 It’s even been used as a local anesthetic and sleep aid.

 Limited research evidence suggests one of kava’s health benefits is antinociceptive (pain-blocking) properties when given to mice with kava extract.
 Two types of pain tests were done, and in both cases, the pain was reduced in the kava groups.
 The researchers suggest specific kavalactones might have more effective pain effects than others.
 They also found that kava works on different pain pathways than opiates, meaning that kava could be a good pain treatment replacement for opiates.